U.S. Bank rolled out its newest rewards credit card offering on Monday, June 8.

 This card offers a 12-month introductory period for 0% APR on both new purchases and balance transfers.

-But there is a 3% balance transfer fee associated with the card.
+But there is a 3% or $5 minimum balance transfer fee associated with the card, depending on whichever amount is greater.
 And neither of these introductory period offers are really competitive in their respective categories.

 5. U.S. Bank Offers an Additional Streaming Service Credit